chrislee35/orange3-nlp-book/03-Text Data.md

   - Lemmatization (using spaCy)
 - Add POS filtering (optional)

-> 🧠 Try preprocessing the `Headline` column using different combinations of these steps and observe the effect on token counts.
+> 🧠 Try preprocessing the `Title` column using different combinations of these steps and observe the effect on token counts.

 ---